-Depending on what you need, your best option may be to first contact your family, friends, airline, travel agent, tour operator, employer or travel insurer.
+Depending on what you need, your best option may be to first contact your family, friends, travel agent, travel insurance provider, employer or airline.
 Your travel insurer should have a 24-hour emergency number.

 Emergency phone numbers

-Consular Services Charter for what the Australian Government can and can't do to help you overseas.
+Read the Consular Services Charter for what the Australian Government can and can't do to help you overseas.

-Australia does not have an Embassy or Consulate in the Slovak Republic.
-For consular assistance, contact the Australian Embassy in Austria.
+Australia does not have an Embassy or Consulate in Slovakia.

 Australian Embassy, Vienna

 Phone: +43 1 506 740

-Embassy website for information about opening hours and temporary closures that may affect service provision.
+Embassy website for information about opening hours and temporary closures that may affect services provided.

-If you're unable to contact the Embassy in a consular emergency, contact the 24-hour Consular Emergency Centre on +61 2 6261 3305 from overseas, or 1300 555 135 within Australia.
+If you are unable to contact the Embassy in a consular emergency, contact the 24-hour Consular Emergency Centre on +61 2 6261 3305 or 1300 555 135 within Australia.